bradmontgomery/django-redis-metrics/README.rst

 server and go to http://127.0.0.1:8000/metrics/)

-Upgrading to 0.8.0
+Upgrading to 0.8.x
 ------------------

-If you used a prior version of this app, then installed 0.8.0, it's likely that you'll run into this error::
+If you used a version of this app prior to 0.8.0, it's likely that you'll run into this error::

     WRONGTYPE Operation against a key holding the wrong kind of value